peter/python-content-api/README.md

 ## OpenAPI and JSON Schema

 Something to be aware of is that unfortunately OpenAPI [does not](https://swagger.io/docs/specification/data-models/keywords/) have full [JSON Schema](http://json-schema.org/understanding-json-schema/) support.
-Examples of unsupported features are `patternProperties` and `type` properties with array (multiple) values, i.e. specifying that a value can be either a `string` or a `number` etc. To work around those limitations, and also, to add additional capabilities to your schemas you can use [OpenAPI extension properties](https://swagger.io/docs/specification/openapi-extensions/#:~:text=Extensions%20(also%20referred%20to%20as,by%20the%20standard%20OpenAPI%20Specification.).
-What I like to do is collect all my extensions under a single `x-meta` property and put all the metadata that I need there.
+Examples of unsupported features are `patternProperties` and `type` properties with array (multiple) values, i.e. specifying that a value can be either a `string` or a `number` etc. To work around those limitations, and also, to add additional capabilities to your schemas you can use [OpenAPI extension properties](https://swagger.io/docs/specification/openapi-extensions).
+What I usually do is collect all my extensions under a single `x-meta` property and put the metadata that I need there.

 ## Decorators